-With a focus on empathy, students use the design process to create products and toys to meet the needs of shelter animals and pets.
+With a focus on empathy, students used the design process to create products and toys to meet the needs of shelter animals and pets.
 They reflected on their process and learning throughout the project in a portfolio.
-Students visit local pets stores and have pets visit their classroom to learn more about them.
-They read books related to engineering and pets in class and learn from pet owners.
-Students design and test toys to make sure they are safe, fun and durable for pets, and also investigate concepts related to goods and services.
-Finally, students share the final designs and donate them or proceeds from sales to local animal shelters.
+Students visited local pet stores and had pets visit their classroom to learn more about them and their needs.
+They read books related to engineering and pets in class and learned from pet owners.
+Students designed and tested toys to make sure they were safe, fun and durable for pets.
+Students also investigated concepts related to goods and services.
+Finally, students shared the final designs and donated them and the proceeds from sales to local animal shelters.

 “I thought about what puppies like to do.
 They like to sleep so I made a place for him to sleep.
 If my puppy gets tired he can sleep in the house.” - Brooklyn

 “I choose to design a toy that would entertain a fish so it had to be active.
 I had a fish and my fish like to through tunnels.
 I made my design out of bottle, hot glue, sharpie and yarn.
 Plastic is good underwater, and sharpie won’t go off the plastic.” - Cate